 It is a 10m high by 8.5 m wide exhibit re-creating a reef-drop off zone, only experienced by scuba divers in far offshore waters.

 As the majority of tourists rarely even step into our beautiful Queensland waters, let alone swim, snorkel or dive, this exhibit brings the reef ‘home’.

-The whole interactive experience at this Great Barrier Reef aquarium includes regular talks and feeding sessions, with Behind the Scene Tours available as well as Shark Sleepovers in the Oceanarium.
+The whole interactive experience at this Great Barrier Reef aquarium includes regular talks and feeding sessions, with behind the scenes tours available as well as Shark Sleepovers in the Oceanarium.

 Great Barrier Reef Aquarium Education

-But wait, there’s more.
-Not only is it a world-class attraction, it also houses a much needed Great Barrier Reef Research Centre.
+Not only is it a world-class attraction, but it also houses a much needed Great Barrier Reef Research Centre.